farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Hook type

-Although all hooks are synchronous, every hook's function are called in the order they are tapped, there are still two types of hooks: **basic** and **waterfall**.
+Although all hooks are synchronous, every hook's function is called in the order they are tapped.
+There are still two types of hooks: **basic** and **waterfall**.

-- **Basic hook**: calls every function one by one, in the order of they are tapped
+- **Basic hook**: calls every function one by one, in the order they are tapped
-- **Waterfall hook**: calls every function one by one, but every function is called with the return value of last call, except the first call
+- **Waterfall hook**: calls every function one by one, but every function is called with the return value of the last call, except for the first call

 ```js
 // pseudo code